-If you belong to a Performing Rights Organization (PRO) in the U.S. (ASCAP, BMI, or SESAC), you have to submit your setlists for U.S. performances to them directly, via your songwriter account.
-They do not allow publishers or administrators to handle this on behalf of writers.
+If you belong to a Performing Rights Organization (PRO) in the U.S. (ASCAP, BMI, or SESAC), you have to submit your setlists for performances to them directly, via your songwriter account.
+Find out how to do this on their sites below:

 You can receive royalties from ASCAP OnStage whenever your music is performed live at venues throughout the U.S. You need to provide the basic details of each performance — including which of your songs were performed — to receive an OnStage payment with your normal ASCAP distribution.

 To sign up for BMI Live, songwriters should log into its landing page on bmi.com and register their setlists along with the date and venue where they were performed.
 They will then be eligible for quarterly royalty payments for the public performance of their original songs and compositions.